 Many buildings with off-street parking lack sufficient electrical infrastructure for charging multiple electric vehicles.
 In early adopter businesses, existing charging stations typically receive energy from the main distribution board, itself connected to the main electricity meter.

-This might work well for up to three chargers, but any additional charger is likely to increase the load to the extent that it will exceed the building’s fuse limit, resulting in potential problems.
+This might work well for up to three charging points, but any additional charging point is likely to increase the load to the extent that it will exceed the building’s fuse limit, resulting in potential problems.

 Some businesses, consequently, invest heavily in grid upgrades to bring additional power to their premises.
 However, smart businesses invest in smart EV charging infrastructure that integrates load balancing management software to make more efficient use of the available energy, saving potentially massive capital expenditure on grid upgrading.